-If you’re wondering the way to choose attention keyword, what’s an honest title, or what’s an honest meta description, then we’ve covered it in details in our beginners guide to optimize your blog posts for SEO.
+If you’re wondering the way to choose the attention keyword, what’s an honest title, or what’s an honest meta description, then we’ve covered it in detail in our beginner’s guide to optimizing your blog posts for SEO.

 We highly recommend that you simply read it because on-page SEO is crucial for your success.